Bill Hensley, one of the best promoters of golf in the state of North Carolina, has died at the age of 96

 Hensley, who was born and raised in Asheville, graduated from Lee Edwards High School and attended high school with Charlie “Choo-Choo” Justice, who would later become an All-America running back at North Carolina.

-Dave Droschak, who is the editor of Triangle Golf Today and Triad Golf Today, says Hensley was a mentor when Droschak started his own public relations business that focused on golf.
+Dave Droschak, the editor of Triangle Golf Today and Triad Golf Today, says Hensley was a mentor when Droschak started his own public relations business that focused on golf.

 “Bill was the Godfather of golf promotion in this state,” said Droschak, who was an award-winning Associated Press sportswriter for nearly 20 years before getting into public relations.
 “Even though he was technically retired he still promoted the game for six decades or so, and I would bet there’s nobody in any state that loved the game as much as he did and loved promoting it.”